Mastering Your Morning Smoothie

 Here are the 6 most common mistakes people make when preparing their morning smoothie and an easy-to-follow formula to ensure you are making the most well-balanced smoothie possible.

 1. Adding Too Much Fruit

 Adding too much fruit to your smoothie might make it sweet and delicious, but it is actually creating more of a milkshake than a healthy breakfast.
-The most common smoothie recipe looks something like this; banana + berries + orange juice + flavoured yogourt.
+The most common smoothie recipe looks something like this; banana + berries + orange juice + flavored yogurt.
 Although isolated these may be healthy options, together the formula ends up looking more like; sugar + sugar + sugar + sugar.
-Starting your day with too much fruit is a recipe for an energy crash about 1 hour post breakfast.
+Starting your day with too much fruit is a recipe for an energy crash about 1-hour post-breakfast.